tristantapson8/CS1XA3/Project01/README.md

 ## How to Use
   This script is a user prompted interactive script.
-  The user simply runs the script like any other via ./ and proceeds to follow instructions.
-The user is prompted for a number (1-9) depending on which feature they want to use, and the script does said feature; 1-8 will be features assigned according to the assignment outline, 9 to terminate the script.
+  The user simply runs the script like any other via ./ (in this case, ./project_analyze.sh), and proceeds to follow instructions via terminal screen text.
+The user is prompted for a number (1-9) depending on which feature they want to use, and the script does said feature; 1-8 will be features assigned according to the assignement outline, 9 to terminate the script.
 To use a feature, just enter the number according to the feature you wish to use, and then press enter.